RasaHQ/rasa/docs/pipeline.rst

     by ``nlp_spacy`` and ``tokenizer_spacy``.

-    .. note:: If during prediction time a message contains **only** words unseen during training, and no custom OOV preprocessor was used, empty intent ``""`` is predicted with confidence ``0.0``.
+    .. note:: If during prediction time a message contains **only** words unseen during training, and no OOV preprocessor was used,
+              empty intent ``""`` is predicted with confidence ``0.0``.

 :Configuration: